ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/S.rst

 reasonable-looking headers but complete gibberish for content, making the legitimate articles too difficult to find.
-This tactic has been most notoriously used by the Church of Scientology to disrupt discussion on the newsgroup ``alt.religion.scientology``, but is unfortunately not by any means confined to that group.
+This tactic has been most notoriously used by the Church of Scientology to disrupt discussion on the newsgroup "alt.religion.scientology", but is unfortunately not by any means confined to that group.

 --------------